complexdb/zincbase/README.md

 # TODO

-* Query all edges by attribute
+* Query all edges by attribute (or connected node)
-* to_csv method
 * utilize postgres as backend triple store
-* The to_csv/from_csv methods do not yet support node attributes.
 * Reinforcement learning for graph traversal.

 # References & Acknowledgements